maaanarre/neural-network-from-scratch/README.md

-This is a  simple example of how a neural network works This can help beginners understand how to build and train a neural network without using big libraries like TensorFlow/pytorch
+This is a  simple example of how a neural network works This can helped me understand how to build and train a neural network without using big libraries like TensorFlow/pytorch

 ---